-The Vascular Biology Center at Augusta University offers biomedical graduate students a highly diversified and rigorous research program that investigates a broad range of cardiovascular diseases including heart failure, stem cells, atherosclerosis, aneurysms, obesity and diabetes, high blood pressure, kidney disease, acute lung injury and sickle cell disease.
+In the Vascular Biology Program, Biomedical students take part in a research program that investigates a broad range of cardiovascular diseases, including heart failure, atherosclerosis, aneurysms, obesity, and diabetes, high blood pressure, kidney disease, acute lung injury, and sickle cell disease.

 Eric J. Belin de Chantemele, D.Sc.
 FAHA